odoo/documentation/content/developer/tutorials/master_odoo_web_framework/01_fields_and_views.rst

 Let's see how to use inheritance to extend an existing component.

-There is a `is_late`, readonly, boolean field on the task model.
+There is a `is_late`, readonly, boolean field on the order model.
 That would be useful information to see on the list/kanban/view.
-Then, let us say that we want to add a red word "Late!" next to it whenever it is set to true.
+Then, let us say that we want to add a red word "Late!" next to it whenever it is set to `true`.

 .. exercise::